vflopez77/kickstarter-analysis/README.md

 ## Results
 ### Conclusions about the Theater Outcomes Based on Launch Date analysis:
 - The best part of the year to launch campaigns is May-July.
-The worst part of the year to launch campaigns is November-January
+- The worst part of the year to launch campaigns is November-January

 ### Conclusion about the Outcomes based on Goals analysis:
 - The most successful campaigns set goals of 35,0000 to 50,000.

 ### Limitations of Dataset:
-- There are different currencies that are not converted to be equivalent.
+- There are different currencies in goals and pledges that are not converted to be equivalent.

 ### Other possible Tables or Graphs:
-- Percentages of Successful Outcomes by Month
+- It would be interesting to add Percentage of Successful Outcomes by Month.